dparedesh/baseline-selection-4tops/README.md

 ## Introduction

-This project contains the framework of the $t\bar tH/A \rightarrow t\bar tt\bar t$ analysis for the sample preprocessing [1]: cleaning, object calibration, and baseline selection, for both 1L/2LOS and 2LSS/3L channels.
+This project contains the framework of the $t\bar tH/A \rightarrow t\bar tt\bar t$ analysis [1] for the sample preprocessing: cleaning, object calibration, and baseline selection, for both 1L/2LOS and 2LSS/3L channels.
 The original project was forked from the SM $t\bar tt\bar t$ analysis framework ([link](https://gitlab.cern.ch/atlasphys-top/xs/4tops/frameworks/common-framework)), and fully migrated to use the latest recommendation for jets reconstruction using [particle flow](https://arxiv.org/abs/1703.10485) objets.

 It is currently structured as follows: